srv2301/BIS15W2023_svenkatesh/midterm1/midterm1.md

 ## #   ³​life_expectancy, ⁴​urban_affiliate, ⁵​migratory_strategy, ⁶​log10_mass,
 ## #   ⁷​mean_eggs_per_clutch, ⁸​mean_age_at_sexual_maturity
 ```
+The exception is the Common Eider duck, which lives in the ocean.

 Problem 8.
 (4 points) In ducks, how is mean body mass associated with migratory strategy?
 Do the ducks that migrate long distances have high or low average body mass?